A Review of Experimental Solubilities and a General Correlation between the Temperature-Dependent Solubility and Solute and Solvent Molar Masses for Binary n-Alkane Mixtures: Results

 \section{Results}

-To investigate the $A$ and $B$ (\Eq{SimplifiedSolEq}) dependency on the molar masses, simple regression was performed on each data-set to obtain data-set-specific best-fit parameters.
+To investigate the $A$ and $B$ (\Eq{SimplifiedSolEq}) dependency on the solvent and solute molar masses, simple regression was performed on each data-set to obtain data-set-specific best-fit parameters.
 These are plotted against the molar masses in figures \ref{fig:AvsMw} and \ref{fig:BvsMw} and are cited in \Tab{AB}.
 In figures \ref{fig:AvsMw1} and \ref{fig:BvsMw1} linear trends are added for the four series with more than two best-fit points (C24, C28, C32 and C36).
 It is clear that there are linear relationships between $A$ and $B$ and the molar masses.
-The exact trends, however, are not obvious.
-It is seen that $A$ depends linearly on both the solvent and solute molar masses, while $B$ depends mainly on the solute molar mass and only negligibly on the solvent molar mass, as expected from the discussion in Chapter \ref{chap:theory}.
-Although some of the $A$ and $B$ outliers seem to deviate significantly from the trend, no data-sets were disqualified for this reason.
-Some of the scatter can easily be explained by the dependency on the other molar mass, and in fact, the final regression expression was not very sensitive to elimination of the outliers.
+Although some of the $A$ and $B$ outliers seem to deviate significantly from the linear trends, no data-sets were disqualified for this reason.
+Some of the scatter can be explained by the dependency on the other molar mass, and in fact, the final regression expression was not very sensitive to elimination of the outliers.
 This owes to the robustness of the Huber method.

 Having revealed a linear relationship between the regression parameters, $A$ and $B$, and the molar masses, multiple regression was performed on the entire set of data-points, from all the data-sets, to obtain the best-fit model